 What Is A Rat Slab?

-A Rat slab is another technique of protection in your crawlspace.
-As the name suggests; that it keeps away rodents and other burrowing animals under your home.
+A Rat slab is another technique of protecting your crawlspace.
+As the name suggests it keeps away rodents and other burrowing animals under your home.

 How Is The Rat Slab Done?

-A Rat slab is basically a thin layer of concrete poured over the vapor barrier in the crawlspace.
+A rat slab is three to four inches of concrete poured over the vapor barrier in the crawlspace.
 The floor is given a sloping shape so that the water is drained directly into the sump-pump hole.
 It makes such spaces much cleaner and more pleasant.
 Rat slab is important because it seals the openings and even the hard-to- spot holes in your crawlspace.
-The professionals inspect and evaluate your crawlspace and attic to identify all the access to rodents from your house.
-The dirt-floor of your crawlspace will be sealed with a rat slab of 4 inches thick.
+The professionals inspect and evaluate your crawlspace and attic to identify all the accesses to rodents from your house.
+The dirt-floor of your crawlspace will be sealed with a rat slab of 3 to 4 inches thick.

 Benefits Of A Rat Slab In Your Crawlspace: